pooriajr/pooriajr/src/_posts/2023-08-27-my-3-main-takeaways-from-ryan-kulps-camp.md

 But even more so, it lit a fire under me where I was feeling too comfortable - afflicting the comfortable.

+And I think it's just what I needed.

 I'm grateful to everyone involved in these special 2 weeks of Cohort #1 (unofficially Cohort #2 💩).
 Thank you 🙏